-Read the guide to best cancer care for lung cancer
+Please note: work is currently underway to refresh the guide to best cancer care for lung cancer.

 Many people with lung cancer have difficulty breathing and shortness of breath (dyspnoea) before or after diagnosis.
 These can occur for several reasons, such as the cancer itself and a reduction in lung function, a decrease in fitness level due to reduced physical activity or a build-up of fluid between the linings of the lung (pleural effusion).